aditya-pushkar/hundred-thousand-row/README.md

 4. When the user scrolls to the bottom of the table, we automatically request new sets of squares with their respective integers.
 This process continues until we reach the last integer.

-#### Scope of improvement
+#### Scope of Improvement
 1. Instead of using `Promise.all()`, we could use a simple for loop.
-While this might increase latency slightly, it would be much easier to understand.
+While this might increase latency, it would be much easier to understand.
-2. We built a custom virtualization component instead of using an external library.
+2. We can built a custom virtualization component instead of using an external library.
-3. We employed parallelism to calculate the squares of large amounts of data.